 Transfer Capital One Miles to airline and hotel partners

-Often the best use of a transferable currency is to transfer points to airline partners in order to book high value awards.
-Your best bet is usually to wait until you find a great flight award before transferring points.
+Usually, the most valuable use of a transferable currency is to transfer points to travel partners in order to book high value awards.
+Your best bet is usually to wait until you find a great flight or hotel award before transferring points.

 Transferring to your chosen program is simple: log in to your credit card account, click “Redeem” under your Rewards Miles balance, then choose “Convert Rewards” to transfer to airline and hotel partners.

-It is notable that Capital One allows transfers in increments of just 100 miles (with a minimum of 1,000 miles).
-This makes it easier to top off an account more precisely and avoid orphaning extra miles.
+It’s notable that Capital One allows transfers in increments of just 100 miles (with a minimum of 1,000 miles).
+This makes it easier to top off an account more precisely and avoid orphaning extra miles when moving miles.

-Capital One has frequently offered transfer bonuses.
-Any current transfer bonuses are listed here:
+Capital One regularly offers transfer bonuses to some of it’s travel partners.
+Any current bonuses are listed here:

 Transfer Bonus Details | End Date |